-AUM signals experience managing money and client trust.
+• AUM signals experience managing money and client trust.

 AUM growth rate Growing assets is a proxy for performance and for asset retention and ability to generate business.
-Years of experience indicates experience managing assets in different economic and interest rate environments

-Compliance record provides evidence of past client disputes.
-A string of complaints can indicate

-Industry certifications (CFA, CFP, etc) show technical and industry knowledge and obtaining these designations shows a professional commitment to investment skills.
+Years of experience indicates experience managing assets in different economic and interest rate environments Compliance record mix of assets provides evidence of past client disputes.
+A string of complaints can indicate problems Industry certifications (CFA, CFP, etc) show technical and industry knowledge and obtaining these designations shows a professional commitment to investment skills.

-Online accessibility providing investors with easy access and transparent contact information.
+• Online accessibility illustrates commitment to providing investors with easy access and transparent contact information.